 Parents are welcome to join students in class and professors are happy to answer any questions after class if they have time.
 If you have specific questions, or would like more time with a professor, we can set up a 30 minute time with a professor.

 Can I meet with an Admissions Counselor?

 Yes!
 At JBU, we want to get to know you, so all of our campus tours are led by our Admissions Counselors.
 You will be able to spend time with them as they show you around and answer your questions about campus, our programs and the college process.
 They can also answer your questions about the application process, financial aid and scholarships.
 We hope that you will be able to use your Admissions Counselor as a valuable resource as you look at colleges and decide on the best one for you.
 You can find out more about your Admissions Counselor here.

 How far in advance do we need to schedule our visit?

-Registration for our Visit Days closes on the Thursday prior to each event.
+Registration for our Preview Days closes on the Thursday prior to each event.
 In the event that we have an exceptionally large response, we may need to limit the number of spots available for students to spend the night on campus.
 It is best to sign up early to guarantee a spot.

 Can I spend the night in the dorms?